SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/dialog-for-followups.md

 Here you choose the address where the follow-up will take place.
 By default, this field is empty, but if you click the arrow ![icon][img2] next to the field, two entries are displayed in a list box.
 One is the user's company and the other is the company to follow up.

-If you specified a resource of type **Location** (for example a meeting room) as a participant in the **Participants** tab, the resource is also displayed in this list box.
+If you specified a resource of type **Location** (for example a meeting room) as an attendee in the **Participants** tab, the resource is also displayed in this list box.

 > [!TIP]
 > You can also simply enter an address for the location.